Safe country of origin

 • Application of effective legal remedies.[2]

 The Asylum Act explicitly recognises that the safe country of origin assessment implies the use of information from sources such as EUAA, UNHCR, the Council of Europe, and other relevant international organisations.
-Also, the fulfilment of the conditions for the application of the safe country of origin concept shall be established on a case by case basis.[3]
+Also, the fulfilment of the conditions for the application of the safe country of origin concept shall be established on a case-by-case basis.[3]

-However, it is prescribed that the Government shall determine a List of Safe Countries of Origin, on the proposal of the Ministry of Foreign Affairs which can be revised as needed, taking into account the above enlisted criteria,[4] as well as ‘the views of the competent authorities specified by this Law.’[5]
+However, it is prescribed that the Government shall determine a List of Safe Countries of Origin, on the proposal of the Ministry of Foreign Affairs which can be revised as needed, taking into account the above-listed criteria,[4] as well as ‘the views of the competent authorities specified by this Law.’[5]
 A country included in the List of Safe Countries of Origin may be considered a safe country of origin in a specific case only if the applicant holds the nationality of that country or had habitual residence (in case of statelessness) and has failed to explain why the country in question cannot be considered safe in their case.[6]
 This list is yet to be adopted.

 [1] Article 44 Asylum Act.